Yitzhak Rabin: Economic and social reforms

 Rabin significantly reformed Israel's economy, as well as its education and healthcare systems.
 His government significantly expanded the privatization of business, moving away from the country's traditionally socialized economy.
 The scheme was described by Moshe Arens as a "privatization frenzy".
 In 1993, his government set up the "Yozma" program, under which attractive tax incentives were offered to foreign venture capital funds that invested in Israel and promised to double any investment with government funding.
 As a result, foreign venture capital funds invested heavily in the growing Israeli high-tech industry, contributing to Israel's economic growth and status as a world leader in high-tech.
 In 1995, the National Health Insurance Law was passed.
 The law created Israel's universal health care system, moving away from the traditionally Histadrut-dominated health insurance system.
 Doctors' wages were also raised by 50%.
 Education spending was raised by 70%, with new colleges being built in Israel's peripheral areas, and teachers' wages rising by one-fifth.
 His government also launched new public works projects such as the Cross-Israel Highway and an expansion of Ben Gurion Airport.

 Nobel Peace Prize

 For his role in the creation of the Oslo Accords, Rabin was awarded the 1994 Nobel Peace Prize, along with Yasser Arafat and Shimon Peres.
-The Accords greatly divided Israeli society, with some seeing Rabin as a hero for advancing the cause of peace and some seeing him as a traitor for giving away land they viewed as rightfully belonging to Israel.
-Many Israelis on the right wing often blame him for Jewish deaths in terror attacks, attributing them to the Oslo agreements.
+According to Israeli political scientist Efraim Inbar, the road for Israel to Oslo began with Rabin.
+While not committed to Palestinian statehood, he called for a peaceful coexistence between Israel as a Jewish state next to a Palestinian entity.
+Likewise, according to Efraim Karsh, "many Palestinians viewed the peace treaty with Israel as a temporary measure only".
+The two sides agreed on certain principles, setting the terms for further negotiations, with the promise of a permanent resolution within a number of years.

 Military cemeteries in every corner of the world are silent testimony to the failure of national leaders to sanctify human life.